Speed Analyzer—Easily identify bottlenecks on your website

 PRO

-If you’d like some more test runs per day
+If you’d like some more test runs per day- All the previous plus:

-*Some (web host-specific) tests will not be possible on the Outside/External Domains URLs of the Agency plan.
+*Some (web host-specific) tests will not be possible on the outside/external domains.

 However smart it is, an automated test cannot replace an expert’s tailored speed analysis report.
 Each report is manually tailored to your unique site architecture and content mix, providing insights and recommendations you won’t find in out-of-the-box tools.